jonathonflorek/gaggle/README.md

 Copy-pasted a lot of code from here: https://github.com/jonathonflorek/realworld-slices

+## Archived Project Post-Mortem

+The frontend was not completed in time, so the only assurance this backend works are the integration tests.

+A naive Express was made: using async functions that threw errors but did not catch them and forward them into `next(err)`.
+This caused requests to hang whenever an internal error occurred.
+Solution: import `express-async-errors` to patch this behaviour on the router.

+`validate-typescript` was an entirely unsuitable library to use for this project.
+When validation errors are thrown, they extend Error instead of ValidationError and so invoking `.reason()` to get a human-readable printout of validation errors is not possible.
+This was known before the template project.
+Solution: use `io-ts` instead.

+All of the problems with this project inherited from the template have been fixed in the template.

 ## How to develop

 When running locally, the server is launched with environment variables provided in the `/.env` file.
 A sample is provided in `/examples`.
 Tests are run with environment variables in `/test.env` - make sure these point to different databases or the test runner will truncate your debugging database.